 Deciding Which Type of Trust Is Best

-Each trust type has unique advantages and disadvantages, so it’s important to work with an experienced estate planning attorney to create a trust that best suits your unique needs.
+Each trust type has unique advantages and disadvantages, so it’s important to work with an experienced trusts attorney to create a trust that best suits your unique needs.
 For example, if you want to create a source of income in retirement while preserving assets for your heirs, a typical revocable trust arrangement can provide you with distributions while you are living and then continue to support your children, grandchildren, or other heirs after your death.

 Some of the factors we’ll discuss as we create your trust include: